From wild heather moorland to golden coastline, the ever-contrasting Cleveland Way is a heart-stealing hike of two halves.

-At nearly 20 miles (32 kilometers) long and with a tough terrain to contend with, this stage will really test your fitness and stamina.
+At nearly 20 miles (32 km) long and with a tough terrain to contend with, this stage is a fantastic challenge.
 (For details on how to split the hike, see below.)

 This stage explores cliffs and coves on a magnificent stretch of Yorkshire coastline.

 With superb views over land and sea for the entire hike, you finish in another much-loved seaside destination, Scarborough.

 From Robin Hood's Bay, you ascend over Ravenscar; gradually at first and becoming more intense…

 by Kit P